-Questions to Ask:

-Do you keep your own money?
+Questions to Ask: Do you keep your own money?
 If not, who does?
-Do your parents/siblings/relatives know where you are?
-If not, why not?
 When was the last time you saw your family?
 Are you physically or sexually abused?
 Are you or your family threat ened?
 What is the nature of the threats?

 Trafficking Red Flags to Look For:

--Lack of knowledge of their community or whereabouts -Restricted or controlled communication-not allowed to speak for self -CB chatter about "commercial company" or flashing lights signaling

-Not in control of own identification documents (ID/passport) -Any acknowledgement that she/he has a pimp and is making training video on its website (www.truckersagainsttrafficking.org), which, when watched along with taking and passing a short test, certifies drivers as TAT-Trained, a designation which can go on your resume.
+Restricted or controlled communication not allowed to speak for sell CB chatter about "commercial company" or flashing lights signaling which, when watched along with taking and passing a short test, certifies drivers as TAT-Trained, a designation which can go on your resume.
 Because professional drivers often find themselves in locations frequented and exploited by human traffickers, they are in a unique position to recognize the signs of human trafficking and to make the call that can lead to victim recovery and perpetrator arrests.
 Get your wallet card today.
 Be an Everyday Hero!
 Make the call (1-888-3737-888); save lives!